 Looking for something fun and different to do with your dog in country Victoria?
-No matter if you’re looking for an outdoor adventure, to explore the state’s fascinating history or to just enjoy some excellent wine (with your dog at your side), I’ve put together this collection of fun experiences that are all very dog-friendly, located throughout country Victoria.
+No matter if you’re searching for an outdoor adventure, want to explore the state’s fascinating history or just enjoy some excellent wine (with your pup at your side), I’ve put together this collection of fun experiences that are all very dog-friendly, located throughout country Victoria.
 Which of these dog-friendly things to do in Victoria is at the top of your list?

 One of the highlights of my trip to Melbourne and its surrounds with my dog was going on a dog-friendly winery tour in the Yarra Valley with my pup.
 Pooches and Pinot run private winery tours for small parties including dogs.
 It’s the perfect luxe experience with your dog near Melbourne.